mozilla/libdweb/Readme.md

 ### Protocol API

-Protocol API allows you to provide custom protocol implementation to a firefox such that firefox.
-This is different from existing [WebExtensions protocol handler API][webextensions protocol_handlers] in that it does not register a website for handling corresponding URLs but rather allows WebExtension to implement a handler instead.
+The Protocol API allows you to handle custom protocols from your Firefox extension.
+This is different from the existing [WebExtensions protocol handler API][webextensions protocol_handlers] in that it does not register a website for handling corresponding URLs but rather allows your WebExtension to implement the handler.

-Following example implements a simple `dweb://` protocol.
-When firefox is navigated to say `dweb://hello/world` it will invoke registered handler and pass it a `request` object containing request URL as `request.url` string property.
-Handler is expected to return a repsonse with a `content` that is [async iterator][] of [`ArrayBuffer`][]s.
-In our example we use `repsond` [async generator][] function to respond with some HTML markup.
+The following example implements a simple `dweb://` protocol.
+When firefox is navigated to `dweb://hello/world`, for example, it will invoke your registered handler and pass it a `request` object containing request URL as `request.url` string property.
+Your handler is expected to return a repsonse with a `content` that is [async iterator][] of [`ArrayBuffer`][]s.
+In our example we use a `respond` [async generator][] function to respond with some HTML markup.

 ```js
 browser.protocol.registerProtocol("dweb", request => {